Share this

 Understanding Dust Mites: Essential Steps to Combat Their Impact

-So, what exactly is a dust mite?
-Not to be confused with dust itself, dust mites are tiny, insect-like pests that consume human skin flakes and thrive in warm, humid environments.
-Dust mites' invisibility to the naked eye and their knack for triggering allergic reactions makes them particularly threatening.
 While they are not the same as parasites that might bite, sting, or burrow into our skin, they can cause a major nuisance, particularly in healthcare.
 Have you ever experienced sneezing, coughing, or irritation because of dust?
 Those reactions result from inhaling dust proteins in dust mite feces, urine, or decomposing bodies.

 Tiny but Toxic: The Risks of Dust Mites

 You already know that indoor air quality can make or break the health of those living and working in the space.
-But, while particles like pollen, fibers, and pet dander are common culprits, dust and dust mites can be forgotten about or overlooked in a medical setting.
+But while particles like pollen, fibers, and pet dander are common culprits, dust and dust mites can often be forgotten about or overlooked in a medical setting.
 Dust can be particularly insidious if it is not properly dealt with promptly.

 Year-round, but this time of year especially, it’s important to understand the risks of indoor dust mites so that medical facilities can better protect patients and staff.
 Dust mites bring many issues if not properly dealt with, including potential irritation, HVAC trouble, and decreased productivity.